MolCoteH/AzaziL-Hash_Fixer-Tool/README.md

 AzaziL

-## Contribution

-Contributions are welcome!
-If you have any suggestions, improvements, or bug fixes, please open an issue or submit a pull request on GitHub.

 ## Disclaimer

 The **AzaziL-Hash_Fixer-Tool** is provided as-is without any warranty.
 Use it at your own risk.
 The author and contributors are not responsible for any damages or losses caused by the use of this tool.